Kong/docs.konghq.com/app/konnect/org-management/sso.md

     * The path can be any alphanumeric string.
     * The path does not require a slash (`/`).

-1. After clicking Save, configure the SP Entity ID and Login URL on your SAML IdP.
+1. After clicking Save, close the configuration dialog and click Enable on your OIDC provider.

 ## Test and apply the configuration